-You should allow approximately 6 weeks for the processing of your application following the submission deadline.
+You should allow 6-8 weeks for the processing of your application following the submission deadline.
 Please ensure you apply via the correct application links for a January, May or September start.

-For application queries, please email graduateedf@ucd.ie
+For any application research application queries, please email graduateedf@ucd.ie